Chempearcedev/Top-20-Restaurants/README.md

 Being famous as a tourist town with many visitors everyday, most of whom want to find and visit the exceptional restaurants that Brighton and Hove have to offer.

-This website offers a guide to finding restaurants and offer relevent information that they will need to make the right decision on which restaurant to visit.
+This website offers a guide to finding restaurants, and offer relevent information needed to make the right decision on which restaurant to visit.
-The information the user can retreive from this site is price range, cuisine, ratings, address and a link to each restaurants website.
+The information the user can retreive from this site is price range, cuisine, ratings, address and a link to each restaurants website all accessed on a local map with markers.
 This information is delivered through a map that showcases the location of each restaurant, local to Brighton and Hove.
 Each restaurant has a marker with an information window to show the features of that particular restaurant.